 •Custom-fitted tandem-axle trailer with swing-away tongue and surge brakes comes standard.

-•Fiberglass cockpit sole with diamond pattern finish and optional snap-in carpet is standard.
+•Fiberglass cockpit sole with diamond pattern finish and optional snap-in carpet.

 •Hi-Lo aft jump seats.

 •Boat and engine built by the same company.

 Standard Seating Plan